barryw/sim6502/README.md

 You can also perform simple expressions like `{UpdateTimers} + 1` or `peekword({r0L})` in both `set_memory` and in your `assert` expressions.

+The CLI's expression parser understands these functions:

+- `peekword(address)`: returns the 16-bit word starting at location `address`
+- `peekbyte(address)`: returns the byte at location `address`

+The `6502tests` project is a good place to look to see what the expression parser supports.

 #### Running

 You'll need to have the following things available to the test CLI: